Veterans Claiming Illness From Burn Pits Lose Court Fight

 Vets who believe the burn pits made them ill must now rely on Congress to direct the VA to treat and compensate them — which is a problem, says Paul Rieckhoff, of Iraq and Afghanistan Veterans of America.

-"Burn pits are our generations Agent Orange," Rieckhoff says.
+"Burn pits are our generations' Agent Orange," Rieckhoff says.

 Agent Orange, the defoliant used in Vietnam, was later linked to cancer, but the VA didn't recognize those cancers as service-related until decades after many veterans died of their illnesses.